Hamilton C shell

 Hamilton C shell is a clone of the Unix C shell and utilities for Microsoft Windows created by Nicole Hamilton at Hamilton Laboratories as a completely original work, not based on any prior code.
 It was first released on OS/2 on December 12, 1988 and on Windows NT in July 1992.
 The OS/2 version was discontinued in 2003 but the Windows version continues to be actively supported.

+In June, 2026, Hamilton Laboratories reported they are working on an update to support UTF-8 characters everywhere internally, allowing high-resolution international characters and color emojis on the command line and in filenames, to be followed by a port to Linux.

 Design

 Hamilton C shell differs from the Unix C shell in several respects.
 These include its compiler architecture, its use of threads, and the decision to follow Windows rather than Unix conventions.

 Parser

 Hamilton C shell and Cygwin bash on Windows 7, showing the use of recursion for factoring.

 The original C shell uses an ad hoc parser.
 This has led to complaints about its limitations.
 It works well enough for the kinds of things users type interactively but not very well for the more complex commands a user might take time to write in a script.
 It is not possible, for example, to pipe the output of a foreach statement into grep.
 There was a limit to how complex a command it could handle.

 By contrast, Hamilton uses a top-down recursive descent parser that allows it to compile statements to an internal form before running them.
 As a result, statements can be nested or piped arbitrarily.
 The language has also been extended with built-in and user-defined procedures, local variables, floating point and additional expression, editing and wildcarding operators, including an "indefinite directory" wildcard construct written as "..." that matches zero or more directory levels as required to make the rest of the pattern match.